-4 Reasons Not to Install Galaxy Note 10 Android 10 & 9 Reasons You Should
+4 Reasons Not to Install Galaxy Note 10 Android 10 & 11 Reasons You Should

 Samsung continues to release important security patches to the Galaxy Note 10 and Galaxy Note 10+ and the Android 10 update will bring the latest patches from Samsung, and Google, to your phone.

-The Note 10's Android 10 update brings the latest security updates and we expect upcoming versions of Android 10 to come with newer security patches.
+The Galaxy Note 10's Android 10 update brings the latest security updates and we expect upcoming versions of Android 10 to come with newer security patches.
 Remember, Google and Samsung release critical patches every month.

 If you're curious about Samsung's security updates, you can read more about them on the company's website right here.

-Android 10 also brings several improvements to device security and you can read about those on Google's website.
+Android 10 also brings several improvements to device security and you can read about those over on Google's website.

 Latest